bitrise-io/codesigndoc/README.md

 ### Create a new release

+You must do the release in two steps.
+You cannot merge `version/version.go` changes and `bitrise run update-wrapper-versions` changes in one step, because the install scripts have to refer to valid, existing releases.

 1. Merge all changes to master.
 1. Increase the version in `version/version.go`.
 1. Merge the version change to master.
 1. Push version tag to master.
+This will trigger an automated release process.
 1. Download from GitHub and test the new release.
 1. Run `bitrise run update-wrapper-versions`.
+This will update the version numbers in the install scripts.
 1. Merge the updated wrapper versions.